There’s still time left until the tax deadline, so if you haven’t already lodged, now is the time get cracking and maximise your return this year!

-- Meals at work (breakfast, lunch, morning and afternoon tea, dinner–as long as it is provided at work and not at a restaurant or coffee shop)
+- Meals at work (breakfast, lunch, morning and afternoon tea, and dinner–as long as it is provided at work and not at a restaurant or coffee shop)

-When you salary sacrifice, your employer pays for the expense for you and deducts the GST exclusive cost from your gross pay.
+When you salary sacrifice, your employer pays for the expense on your behalf and deducts the GST exclusive cost from your gross pay.
 You pay less for the item (because your employer can claim back the GST) and the tax deducted from your pay is less.

 About Personal Tax Specialists

-- Offers personal tax returns for investors and people working in professional occupations
+- We offer personal tax returns for investors and people working in professional occupations.

-- Specialises in these occupations: travel consultants, nurses, teachers, building industry, sales representatives, Defence force, journalists, airline industry, chefs, emergency services, real estate, security guards, rental property owners and share investors
+- We specialise in tax returns for a variety of occupations, including travel consultants, nurses, teachers, building industry, sales representatives, the defence force, journalists, airline industry, chefs, emergency services, real estate, security guards, rental property owners, and share investors.